riyoneri/study-projects--react/02 - airbnb-clone/README.md

-This repository is about facts about react
+This repository is about Airbnb clone